gkubisa/elm-app-boilerplate/README.md

 - `package.json` - defines dependencies and scripts for building, testing and running the application
 - `dist/` - built application artifacts produced by `npm run build`
 - `coverage/` - JavaScript test coverage reports
+- `shippable.yml` - configuration of the continuous integration and deployment process based on Shippable

 ### Elm